-Dr. Dragomir (she/her) provides consultation and training to IHBT teams in Ohio that work with psychiatric acute and multi-system involved youth and their families.
+Dr. Rodriguez (she/her) provides consultation and training to IHBT teams in Ohio that work with psychiatric acute and multi-system involved youth and their families.
 IHBT is a promising practice, and thrives in a community with several other home-based treatment practices and providers.
-In addition to consultation and training, she also outpatient therapy at a private practice, taking a systemic approach to her work with families, couples, and individuals.
+In addition, she provides outpatient therapy at a private practice, taking a systemic approach to her work with families, couples, and individuals.
 She also delivers systemic supervision to clinical counselors, marriage and family therapists, and chemical dependency counselors.

 She has provided fidelity reviews for home-based teams across the state, and training at the college level regarding EBP’s, IHBT, and other promising practices.
 In addition, she is an adjunct professor at The University of Akon, and has taught clinical courses to master’s level graduate students in their School of Counseling.
 She has published several articles, and completed research on adherence and outcomes in IHBT programs.

 Q: Why is your work at the Begun Center important to you, to our community, and to the world?
 It helps to give families the support they need to further their skills to keep their children at home.
 It also fosters resiliency and promotes family cohesion.

 Q: What is a cause about which you are particularly passionate?
 Family therapy.